Louis-René Levassor de Latouche Tréville: Legacy

 Latouche-Tréville was buried in Toulon graveyard.
 In 1810, a seven-metre-high pyramidal mausoleum was built at the Sémaphore de la Croix des Signaux, at Cape Cépet, from where Latouche-Tréville had observed the British in his last year.
 On 14 October 1902, military authorities decided to move the mausoleum to the military graveyard of Saint-Mandrier-sur-Mer; the body was transferred on 29 April 1903.

-French writers and historians have often compared Latouche-Tréville to Nelson, partly because he fought and defeated him in the raids on Boulogne and partly because, had it not been for his death, he would have opposed Nelson in the Trafalgar campaign.
+French writers and historians have often compared Latouche-Tréville to Nelson, partly because the two admirals opposed each other during the raids on Boulogne and partly because, had it not been for his death, he would have opposed Nelson in the Trafalgar campaign.
 The name Latouche was inscribed on the north face of the Arc de Triomphe in his honour.

 Three ships of the French Navy have been named Latouche-Tréville in his honour: the steam aviso Latouche-Tréville in 1860; the armoured cruiser Latouche-Tréville in 1892; and the F70-type destroyer Latouche-Tréville, presently in commission.